UN official warns of humanitarian disaster if talks fail

 “I think we need to be ready for everything here, we need to be ready for more humanitarian issues,” Grandi said.

+The International Rescue Committee warned earlier this year that Afghanistan is on the brink of disaster because the government is unable to test some 80% of possible coronavirus cases.

+Afghanistan has so far officially recorded more than 43,000 confirmed cases of the virus, including 1,600 deaths, with the number of infections thought to far outnumber the official tally.

-He urged the international community to remain committed to Afghanistan and called for greater support for displaced and returning Afghans ahead of a donor pledging conference in Geneva next week.
+Grandi urged the international community to remain committed to Afghanistan and called for greater support for displaced and returning Afghans ahead of a donor pledging conference in Geneva next week.

-He said his message in Geneva would be that countries should be prepared for two scenarios: a good one in which it’s necessary to invest in development also on in which, especially in the short term, more food, water and shelter aid will be needed.
+He said his message in Geneva would be that countries should be prepared for two scenarios: a good one in which it’s necessary to invest in development but also one in which, especially in the short term, more food, water and shelter aid will be needed for people displaced by the conflict.

 Arzo, 27, who like many Afghans goes by only one name, is the mother of six children living in the Bagrami camp for displaced people on the outskirts of Kabul.
 She told The Associated Press recently that the family’s only breadwinner is 8-year-old Fawad, who sells plastic bags in the local market.
 She said her husband lost his right leg, the victim of a suicide attack in Nangarhar province.